SpyicyDev/vigenere/README.md

 # Vigenere Cipher Command

 The command can be run with ```vigenere```, and contains all documentation!
-Needs to be built though, instructions below!
+Binaries are available in the GitHub release, or you can build it yourself with the instructions below!

 Please note that the implementation of the cipher cracking is not completed yet - I will submit a new version of this project once it is completed!
 This has working implementations of decryption and encryption, able to both input and output files with plaintext and ciphertext.